 If you decide to participate, a suitable time will be arranged for you to meet with the researcher, Dr. Robert Casey at the Dialysis Unit, University Hospital Waterford.
-You will undergo a range of assessments (which may take a couple of hours).
+You will undergo a range of assessments which will be able to be assessed during your dialysis session (which may take a couple of hours).
 These include: